MicrosoftDocs/sql-docs/docs/database-engine/install-windows/local-audit-for-sql-server-usage-feedback-collection.md

 ## Frequently Asked Questions

 **How do DBAs read the Local Audit log files?**
 These log files are written in JSON format.
-Each line will be a JSON object representing a piece of telemetry uploaded to Microsoft.
+Each line will be a JSON object representing a piece of usage / diagnostic data uploaded to Microsoft.
 The fields names should be self-explanatory.

-**What happens if the DBA disables Usage Feedback Collection?**
+**What happens if the DBA disables Usage and Diagnostic Data Collection?**
 No Local Audit file will be written.

 **What happens if there is not internet connectivity/machine is behind the firewall?**
-SQL Server 2016 usage feedback will not be sent to Microsoft.
+SQL Server 2016 usage and diagnostic data will not be sent to Microsoft.
 It will still try to write the local audit logs if configured correctly.

 **How do DBAs disable Local Audit?**
 Remove the UserRequestedLocalAuditDirectory registry key entry.